-Back in 2010, we posted our first roundup of cool Queens party places, including favorites like Astoria Sports Complex and the Queens Zoo.
-But there are so many other awesome birthday spots in the borough—including a few that recently opened like Astoria's Kids Playhouse and Oliloli Studio in Forest Hills—that we decided to do a second post with 10 more options.
+We've profiled cool Queens party places in the past, but there are so many more awesome birthday spots in the borough that we decided to do a second post with 10 more options.

 These Queens birthday party places cater to all kinds of kids, from active to artsy to animal lovers.
-And as a Queens mom with two children myself, I've been to many of these spots personally.
+As a Queens mom with two children myself, I've been to many of these spots personally.
 You can find additional birthday inspiration in our Party Guide.

 BounceU – College Point